-When a nonlinear crystal is pumped with a single-photon Fock state, the down-converted light is in a two-photon Fock state.
+When a nonlinear crystal is pumped with a single-photon Fock state, the down-converted light is ideally in a two-photon Fock state.
 This down-converted light displays different photon statistics than the down-converted light generated from a laser pump.
 An undepleted laser pump, which is usually modeled by a coherent state, allows one to treat the pump field classically.
 In this case, signal and idler beams are individually in thermal (chaotic) states \cite{MG-pdc-PR-2,2004-PA-pdc-therm-stat-exp}; the quantum state produced by the crystal is a superposition of Fock states, each of which contains equal number of signal and idler photons.
 However, a single-photon pump cannot be treated classically; in this case, each down-converted beam is individually represented by a single-photon Fock state which is certainly not a thermal state.
-This difference in the statistical properties of the down-converted light for the two types of pump can be intuitively connected to our results.
+This difference between the statistical properties of the down-converted light can be intuitively connected to our results.

 It is well-known that the phase space distributions of Fock states are not Gaussian (\cite{MW}, Sec.
 11.8.6) and, consequently, the higher-order field correlation functions cannot, in general, be expressed in terms of the lowest-order ones \cite{G-ph-corr}.
 The analogous result in our case is the fact that when $S_1$ and $S_2$ beams contain photons in a Fock state, the lowest-order coherence between the beams is \emph{not} accompanied by any intensity correlation.